ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Abstract

 \section{Abstract}

-In visual-language model (VLM) reasoning, false positive(FP) reasoning occurs when a model generates a correct answer but follows an incorrect reasoning path.
-Existing methods based on specific multi-step reasoning datasets and reinforcement learning strategies, leading to high training costs and limited generalization.
-In this work, we propose ViFP, a general framework for enhancing visual reasoning reliability.
-It improves both answer accuracy and reasoning soundness by detecting FPs.
-ViFP tackles the limitations of dataset dependency and poor generalization by constructing sub-question templates grounded in the core dimensions of visual reasoning, such as object localization, characteristic description, and object discovery.
-ViFP then builds effective reasoning paths via multi-turn QA to improve reasoning accuracy.
-Meanwhile, ViFP dynamically analyzes the consistency of reasoning path to identify potential FPs, and introduces a targeted chain-of-thought (CoT) mechanism that adaptively guides both FP and non-FP samples.
-Thereby reducing logical errors in the reasoning path while preserving accuracy.
-Finally, we introduce a reliability evaluation metric—VoC, which integrates answer accuracy and the FP rate, providing a quantitative tool to assess whether a VLM not only answers correctly, but also reasons reliably.
-Our experiments on closed-source VLMs show that ViFP consistently improves performance across three datasets: A-OKVQA, OKVQA, and FVQA.
+During reasoning in vision-language models (VLMs), false positive (FP) reasoning occurs when a model produces the correct answer but follows an incorrect reasoning path, resulting in undermined reasoning reliability.
+Existing approaches mainly rely on prompt engineering, knowledge distillation or reinforcement learning to improve reasoning reliability, both of which require large amounts of high-quality data and thus limit practical applicability.
+Few approaches have focused on directly detecting and correcting FPs.
+To address these issues, we propose ViFP, a framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs.
+ViFP builds effective reasoning paths through multi-turn QA and dynamically analyzes the consistency of the reasoning path to identify potential FPs.
+It also introduces a targeted reasoning chain correction mechanism to modify FP reasoning, thereby improving logical consistency and accuracy.
+Finally, we introduce a reliability evaluation metric—VoC, which integrates answer accuracy and the FP rate, providing a quantitative tool to assess whether a VLM not only answers correctly but also reasons reliably.
+Our experiments on closed-source VLMs show that ViFP consistently improves performance across three datasets: A-OKVQA, OK-VQA, and FVQA.
 On A-OKVQA, ViFP improves accuracy by up to 5.4\%, surpassing the previous state-of-the-art by 4.3\%, and significantly reduces the number of FPs, validating its benefits in enhancing reasoning reliability.